 Capstone Research Project

 This project studies how training language models on a variety of languages affects racial and gender bias in in these models.
-Specifically, I ask how the choice of languages used in training different versions of a model impact the racial and gender biases presented within these NLP models?
+Specifically, I ask how the choice of languages used in training different versions of a model impacts the racial and gender biases presented within these NLP models?
 Does the inclusion of other languages, and therefore the inclusion of the societal norms and customs that come from the cultures who speak and write in these languages have any impact on the potential biases these models may show to a certain ethnic group or gender?
 To answer this I examine the shifts in racial and gender bias across BERT models trained for a variety of languages.

 While language models, such as BERT, have revolutionized NLP tasks, there are concerns that these models are trained to exhibit bias unintentionally.
 In a study done by Caliskan et al. (2017), the authors evaluated the cosine similarity between a subset of words pertaining to a variety of categories.
 Their tests discovered the model’s racial and gender biases.
 Through this study, the authors showed not only that the GloVe model exhibits these commonly held biases, but also that these biases could lead to disproportionate representation in automated decision-making processes.